 If you're looking to boost your video view count, consider these tips:

 - Share your video with your audience, through email and social media.

 - Pay to promote your video on channels where your audience can be found.

 Don't take views as the be-all and end-all of your video content.
 It's nice to know how great your video reach is, but unless your only aim for your video was to spread awareness, it's really just the first step in measuring its success.

 Play rate is the percentage of page visitors who actually clicked play and began watching your video.

 This metric is a good measure of how relevant your video content is to the location where it's placed, and how successful it is at enticing visitors to watch.
-If you want a certain percentage of your target audience to click play on your video (whether it's a video on your homepage explaining your service or a training video for your employees), play rate is the number to keep an eye on.
+If you want a certain percentage of your target audience to click play on your video (whether it's an explainer video or a promotional video), play rate is the number to keep an eye on.

 If you want to increase your play rate, try the following:

 - Increase the size of your video embed or move its position on the page.

 - Pick a more engaging, vibrant, eye-catching and relevant thumbnail.